 Now, on the other end of the spectrum, a huge construction business working on a large-scale project in a major city, like a new stadium for the Chicago Bears, could easily have premiums ranging in the millions each year.
 Really, it all depends on a number of factors, like:

-The number of employees: The more you've got, the more workers' comp. you’ll need.
+- The number of employees: The more you've got, the more workers' compensation you’ll need.
 Simple as that.

 Top 5 Ways to Score Construction Insurance Discounts in Florida